-A list of courses you are enrolled in should appear, click on AGO-Adjunct Guide to Onboarding to access the course, see the red arrow below.
+A list of courses you are enrolled in should appear, click on INFO - Incoming New Faculty Orientation to access the course, see the red arrow below.

-NOTE: If you have no access to the AGO course, please reach out to Cindy Karasewski, ckarasewski@kish.edu, or 815-825-9307.
+\\\NOTE: If you do not have access to the INFO course, please reach out to Cindy Karasewski, ckarasewski@kish.edu, or 815-825-9307.